Plumsail/forms-docs/SharePoint/how-to/flow.rst

 .. |pic11| image:: /images/how-to/flow/email.png
    :alt: Send an Email action

-Save Flow, make sure the form is also saved with all the configuration, and let's begin testing!
+Save flow, make sure the form is also saved with all the configuration, and let's begin testing!

 Results
 --------------------------------------------------